 PHOTOGRAPHY SERIES 10x, PHOTO-PRINT ON COTTON CANVAS, 70×50, 2016

 The red thread of the project is the question of feminism in the Balkans or how it is shaped through the occidental dominant white feminism.
-The issue I deal with is whether we can talk about emancipatory women’s practices.
-The fact that the Balkan is described by the West and its intellectuals as patriarchal, traditional, rural, backward, mystical, and scary is just one side of the story that has completely taken hold of our perception.
+I deal with whether we can talk about emancipatory women’s practices.
+The fact that the West and its intellectuals describe the Balkan as patriarchal, traditional, rural, backward, mystical, and scary is just one side of the story that has completely taken hold of our perception.

 CROSSING BORDERS